 o Leave a 30cm-35cm gap between each joist row on which the decking boards will be laid in the opposite direction. *A 10mm gap between walls or fences and the edge of the decking is advised to ensure successful drainage and room for temperature expansion.*

 o Fix a starter clip to the end of each joist.
 This allows you to decide where to start and finish your decking exactly where you would like.
-Using either a plastic or metal starter clip secure it to the joist by screwing it into place.
+Using a starter clip secure it to the joist by screwing it into place.

 o Begin laying your decking working from the inside, outwards.
 Place and push the first decking board into position and attach it to each joist it crosses over by securing the starter clips.